filesender/filesender/docs/v3.0/install/index.md

 ---
-title: Installation - Linux Source 3.x from Git
+title: Installation - FileSender 3.x on Linux
 ---

 ## About this documentation